dfinity/metrics-proxy/README.md

   Specifically, the time counts from the first HTTP-level byte the client sends to the last carriage return in the request header.
 * `request_response_timeout` (default 5 seconds more than `timeout` in
-  the `connect_to` structure) specifies how long the whole request may take (including the time spent contacting the proxy) all the way until the last byte is sent to the client.
+  the `connector_spec` structure) specifies how long the whole request may take (including the time spent contacting the proxy) all the way until the last byte is sent to the client.